Cyber4egis/startwithHTB/00-set-up.md

 ![Feroxbuster](/assets_/feroxbuster.png)

-8. Your Kali VM is ready!
+8. Your Kali VM is ready for the workshop!

 ## Test Your VPN Connection to Hack The Box
 1. Open a browser within Kali and log into [hackthebox.eu](https://www.hackthebox.eu/).